![]() |

 Section 110.91 General Economic Development Component

 The general economic development component is available to assist communities to attract or expand private businesses.
-The program provides financial assistance at or below prevailing rates for comparable private market instruments to projects that create or retain jobs primarily for low to moderate-income workers.
-The financial assistance terms shall be flexible and consistent with the terms of comparable private market instruments.
-Public infrastructure grants may also be made.
+The program provides financial assistance in the form of a grant to private businesses that create or retain jobs primarily for low- to moderate-income workers.
+Public infrastructure grants may also be made to support a private business that creates or retains jobs primarily for low- to moderate-income workers.
 This assistance can benefit both private "for-profit" and "not-for-profit" organizations.
-Grantees may administer and service financial assistance through various Financial Intermediary Agreements for either recipients or subgrantees.
 Funds will be made available on an as needed basis on a noncompetitive process until all funds are obligated.

 a) Project Eligibility Criteria – For a project to be eligible for funding under this component, applicants must document the following:

-1) At minimum, 51% of those benefiting from the project will be low to moderate-income persons (as defined in Section 110.30 of this Part).
+1) At minimum, 51% of those benefiting from the project will be low- to moderate-income persons (as defined in Section 110.30).

 A) The benefit of job creation shall be documented in either one of two ways:

-i) Obtaining and keeping on file for verification the Family Income Verification Form which includes an employee's social security number, signature and family income; or
+i) Obtaining and keeping on file for verification the Family Income Verification Form that includes an employee's social security number, signature and family income; or

 ii) Accepting employment referrals from the Illinois Employment and Training Center.